rogueyoshi/AetherSource/README.md

 (I don't currently work on this project anymore, but if people ask, I will create an installer.)

 # Examples
-Live weather/music widgets, input display, stream interaction, alerts, etc.
+Live weather/music widgets, input display, stream interaction (like Twitch Plays Pokemon), alerts, etc.